 Oh, and just a heads-up: don’t use this cleaner on marble or stone surfaces, as the vinegar might damage them.

-Baking Soda and Hydrogen Peroxide Solution
+How to Use Baking Soda and Hydrogen Peroxide Cat Urine Cleaner

 If you need an effective homemade DIY cat urine cleaner to handle both the smell and the stain, a mix of baking soda and hydrogen peroxide might be just the thing.
 Baking soda is famous for getting rid of odors, while hydrogen peroxide works wonders on breaking down organic material in cat urine and other pet accidents.